sourmash-bio/2022-search-sra-with-mastiff/README.md

-This repo provides a workflow that uses [sourmash](https://github.com/sourmash-bio/sourmash) to build FracMinHash sketches and search the ~700,000 public metagenomes in the SRA with them using [mastiff](https://github.com/sourmash-bio/mastiff).
+This repo provides a workflow that uses [sourmash](https://github.com/sourmash-bio/sourmash) to build FracMinHash sketches and search ~485,000 public metagenomes in the SRA with them using [mastiff](https://github.com/sourmash-bio/mastiff).